exellentcoin26/news-finder/similarity-checker/README.md

 Because a rather naive algorithm is used, that can only check pairs of articles and because all articles in the database are checked against eachother, the matcher is quite slow.
-In our tests, checking a thousand articles against eachother took nearly 15 minutes.
+In our tests, checking a thousand articles against each other took nearly 15 minutes.
 Matched articles are therefor immediately inserted into the database and not waited untill the algorithm completes.

 ## Stemming